Pint of Science

 Pint of Science is an annual science festival that aims to communicate contemporary scientific developments to the public by bringing scientists to pubs, cafés and other public places to share their research and findings.

 It is mainly organised and run by volunteer postgraduate or postdoctoral researchers, lecturers and public engagement staff who are based at universities or research institutions.

 The festival takes place annually in the month of May and covers all aspects of research which are themed under the titles 'Beautiful Mind', 'Atoms to Galaxies', 'Our Body', 'Planet Earth', 'Tech Me Out', 'Our Society' and art-science events 'Creative Reactions'.

-During May 2019, thousands of researchers across 400 cities and 24 countries shared and discussed their findings with people.
+Each May, thousands of researchers across more than 400 cities and 25 countries share and discuss their findings with people.
 Due to the COVID-19 pandemic, the 2020 and part of the 2021 Pint of Science festival took place online.

 History

 Pint of Science has its roots in a 2012 initiative by a group of UK based postgraduate and postdoctoral researchers.
 Festival founders Dr. Michael Motskin and Dr. Praveen Paul were then researching different neurodegenerative conditions at Imperial College London and thought that there was a gap between their research efforts and what motivated them.
 In addition, when discussing their work with friends, especially some of the new techniques being used, such as nanoparticle delivery of drugs to the brain, their friends thought it sounded like science fiction.
 They felt that it was important to show how scientists conduct research, especially to the individuals and families affected by the conditions that they were working on.

-In September 2012, they organised ‘Meet the Researchers’, an event that brought people affected by Parkinson's, Alzheimer's, motor neuron disease, and multiple sclerosis into their labs so that they could see the research being carried out there.
+In September 2012, they organised 'Meet the Researchers', an event that brought people affected by Parkinson's, Alzheimer's, motor neuron disease, and multiple sclerosis into their labs so that they could see the research being carried out there.
 They said afterwards: "The guests were fascinated by the approaches being used to try to understand the biological basis of these afflictions and by the latest developments in both basic research and translational efforts.
 This event was inspirational to everyone involved - researchers and visitors alike.
 We thought that, if people want to come to labs to meet scientists, why not bring scientists to people?
 This was the birth of Pint of Science."
 After running the first festival in May 2013 in three cities, Pint of Science received many emails from people wanting to join the festival - both around the UK and the rest of the world.